Kheldar/proof-assistant/README.md

 proof-assistant
 ===============

-A proof assistant for first-order logic.
+A proof assistant for natural deduction in propositional logic.

 Compilation